reviewpad/docs/aladino/builtins.md

 If the label is not applied to the pull request then nothing happens.

+It will check if there is a label with this id in the `labels` section.

+If such label exists, it will use name of the label; if that property is not present, then it uses the key as the name.

-This built-in assumes that the label has been created.
-Otherwise, it returns an error.
+If such label does not exist, returns an error.

 **Parameters**: